 The Superintendent shall be responsible for enforcing this policy.
 The building principal should notify the Superintendent within twenty-four (24) hours of any report of bullying.
 Upon completion of an investigation, the building principal should notify the superintendent of the findings of the investigation.
-Documentation should also be provided to the superintendent to establish that timely notification was provided to the parents of the perpetrator.
+Documentation should also be provided to the superintendent to establish that timely notification was provided to the parents of the victim and the parents of the perpetrator.